LambdaSharp/LambdaSharpTool/Docs/ModuleFile.md

 Parameters can be defined inline in plaintext, as secrets, imported from the [AWS Systems Manager Parameter Store](https://aws.amazon.com/systems-manager/features/#Parameter_Store), or generated dynamically.
 In addition, parameters can be associated to resources, which will grant the module IAM role the requested permissions.
 Finally, parameters can also be exported to the Parameter Store where they can be read by other applications.

-Parameters must have a `Name` and MAY have a `Description`.
+Parameters must have a `Name` and may have a `Description`.
 The name must start with a letter and followed only by letters or digits.
 Punctuation marks are not allowed.
 All names are case-sensitive.

 The computed values are stored in the `parameters.json` file that is included with every Lambda function deployment, so that they can retrieved during execution.